AubSmith/Scriptlets/GitHub Enterprise/Training/Communicate effectively on GitHub by using Markdown/2) What is Markdown.md

 [Link to Microsoft Learn](/learn)
 [Link to Microsoft Learn](https://docs.microsoft.com/en-us/learn)

+This is a series of three non-breaking spaces
+&nbsp;
+&nbsp;
+&nbsp;

 Making lists
 You can define ordered or unordered lists.
 You can also define nested items through indentation.